venarius/stellar-invictus/README.md

 - Factory -> X amount of nanos plus licence -> Can now build next ship
 - ~~Better Map -> visjs.org~~
 - ~~Routing System -> See what jumpgates to take to get from A to B~~
+- Bounty Hunting for NPCs hiding in their hidden homes -> need scanner -> lots of bounty

 ## Installation